 JIRCAS

-2022-2023
+2023-2024

 Japan International Research Center for Agricultural Sciences

 Together for our food and planetary health

-Japan International Research Center for Agricultural Sciences JIRCAS, a National Research and Development Agency under the Ministry of Agriculture, Forestry and Fisheries, plays a core role in international collaborations in the field of agriculture, forestry, and fisheries research in Japan.
+Together for our food and planetary health Japan International Research Center for Agricultural Sciences JIRCAS, a National Research and Development Agency under the Ministry of Agriculture, Forestry and Fisheries, plays a core role in international collaborations in the field of agriculture, forestry, and fisheries research in Japan.
+We will contribute to solving global food and environmental problems through effective and intensive implementation of research and development and by strengthening the functions of the center.